Horizon-LEAD/irtx-jsprit/README.md

 > Mahmoud, A., Chouaki, T., Hörl, S., Puchinger, J., 2022.
 Adapting JSprit for the Electric Vehicle Routing Problem with Recharging: Implementation and Benchmark.
 International Journal for Traffic and Transport Engineering 12 (3), 340-351. http://dx.doi.org/10.7708/ijtte2022.12(3).04

-The model has been streamlined to work upon configurable scenarios that define:
+The model has been streamlined to work on configurable scenarios that define:

 - Vehicle types with their individual properties such as daily and per-distance costs, speeds, energy consumption and emissions
 - Operators with their individual distribution centers (by coordinate) and demand to fulfill during one day (by coordinate) and a list of vehicle types that are available at their depots